olincb/website/app/views/markdown/blogs/_2023-02-11: Tokyo photos.md

 [A nice rainy train aesthetic](https://youtu.be/R3MJC9T8LeI)

-The view from a ceramic/china galley that is also a cafe that is also a bar (great plum wine):
+The view from a ceramic/china gallery that is also a cafe that is also a bar (great plum wine):

 ![A drink and a view over a river at night](/blog/images/2023-02-11_bar.JPG)